New Hampshire

 In what situation are you required to stop your vehicle while driving?

-If you are involved in an accident you should:
+If while you are in heavy traffic an emergency vehicle is directly behind you flashing their lights, you should:

 When are you allowed to stop or park along the shoulder of the freeway?